 Set yourself apart from the rest of the market

-Evaluate your market.
 We are an aging population.
 The overall physicality of our clients will become more fragile and require changes in technique.
-Their needs won’t diminish but we need to rethink how we get results.
-I for one have spent weeks so far this year exploring different modalities in order to add these techniques to my toolbox, and I am not alone.
-Take an inventory of your tool box and evaluate what you have available that can address the increasing issues presented by our seasoned clients.
+Their needs won’t diminish, but we need to rethink how we get results.
+For one, I have spent weeks so far this year exploring different modalities to add these techniques to my toolbox, and I am not alone.
+Take an inventory of your toolbox and evaluate what you have available to address the increasing issues presented by our seasoned clients.

-Evaluate your massage protocols.
 It is often noted when a group of massage therapists get together that three areas of the body are often ignored or underworked in a massage - Scalp, abdominal, and feet (hands).
-I know that a lot of times this is due to clients being skittish about them but you’re the expert and it should be in your long term treatment plan to address these areas.
-They are major health markers and vital to a truly stress less experience.
+I know that a lot of times, this is due to clients being skittish about them, but you’re the expert, and it should be in your long term treatment plan to address these areas.
+They are major health markers and vital to a truly stressless experience.
 I know at least three levels of protocols for each area to address client concerns.

-Apply a couple of drops of Lavender essential oil on your finger tips and have client take a deep breath of the relaxing aroma.
+Apply a couple of drops of Lavender essential oil on your fingertips and have a client take a deep breath of the relaxing aroma.

 With your nail beds, run fingers through the hair at the scalp.
 Apply a gentle tug from the root of the hair.

-Using fingertips, apply small, stationary inward/downward circles all over scalp.
+Using fingertips, apply small, stationary inward/downward circles all over the scalp.

 Cover the client’s ears with your palms, and apply medium pressure around the ear as though you are creating suction.
 Hold for three deep, gently audible breaths.

-Briskly rub your palms together and slowly cup their eyes.
+Briskly rub your palms together and slowly cup your eyes.
 Hold for three deep, gently audible breaths and release.

 Warning - Side effect: marriage proposals lots and lots of marriage proposals

-Be well, do good work, and write often – I double dog dare you to touch every clients head this month
+Be well, do good work, and often write – I double-dog dare you to touch every client head this month